 And then we used the pocket holes to attach the car siding boards to the outer 1″x2″ frame.

-We used Elmer’s Wood Glue Max to add wood plugs into the pock holes to keep the finished baby gate looking as clean as possible.
+We used Elmer’s Wood Glue Max to add wood plugs into the pock holes to keep the custom baby gate looking as clean as possible.

 This is a good point to note that you will also want to cut your 1″x2″ boards into (4) 5″ lengths as well.
 Then drill holes into them for where the u-bolt will go through the boards.
 These will become your clamps.

-At this point you will have your door completed, but still in two pieces.
+At this point you will have the door for the DIY baby gate completed, but still in two pieces.
 That’s ok, we will put it all together near the end.

 We took a hammer (both ends) to the boards to add a little bit of distressing to the boards.

-While we waited for the stain to dry, we decided to use Rustoleum Hammered Metal Spray Paint in Pewter to paint all of our hardware.
+While we waited for the stain to dry, we decided to use Rustoleum Hammered Metal Spray Paint in Pewter to paint all of the DIY baby gate hardware.
 We wanted it to at least sort of match and we didn’t want it too shiny.
 So this was a great paint to use to add some texture to all our hardware.
 We did not paint the flat iron but we applied a clear coat to it to help it not rust.